AlrightyAlmighty/outsidethegrid/README.md

-# Reflection for Outside the Grid #
+# Reflection for Project 2: Outside the Grid #

 I have to admit, this assignment left me incredibly frustrated.